gatling/gatling/src/docs/content/reference/current/http/check/index.md

 * `responseTimeInMillis`

-Returns the response time of this request in milliseconds = the time between starting to send the request and finishing to receive the response.
+Returns the response time of this request in milliseconds = the time between starting to send the request and to finish receiving the response.

 * `bodyString`